2023년 6월 19일

-With fewer requirements and more application options, the Canadian immigration system enables people to concentrate on their startups without becoming entangled in the complexities of immigration processes.
+With fewer requirements and more application options, Canada enables people to concentrate on their startups without immigration complexities.

 Work PermitCompared to PR, getting a work permit is usually much faster.
 This allows entrepreneurs to come to Canada first, stay for a longer period and start building their company.
 Let’s compare the different options!